-Spelling: In the EYFS and KS1, children are given a set of spellings to learn through a variety of multi-sensory methods using the Read Write Inc approach.
-In KS2, spelling patterns are learnt. and Big Spell is used to support differentiated spelling learning.
-A monthly spelling competition for KS1 and KS2 encourages children to learn spelling patterns and age related spellings.
+Spelling: In the EYFS and KS1, children are given a set of spellings to learn through a variety of multi-sensory methods using the Read Write Inc. approach.
+We use the Read Write Inc. Spelling scheme in KS2, which is underpinned by phonics, to learn spelling patterns and age related spellings.

 Children at St John’s flourish in their English learning and enjoy a life-long love of reading and writing.
 Pupils have a wide vocabulary that they use within their spoken and written work to communicate effectively and confidently and write for a range of meaningful purposes with accurate spelling, grammar and punctuation and legible handwriting.

 Author Cath Howe came to visit us in school